W. A. Franke Global Law Program

 Intensive Overseas Field Study Trips

-At SLS, you don’t have to give up on-campus learning for a full semester of study abroad.
-SLS overseas field study excursions are optional trips typically attached to the end of a regular Stanford course.
-Whether you are spending a week at The Hague witnessing the international criminal justice system in action or finalizing a transnational merger in Brazil, each immerses you in the law of another nation and allows you to witness firsthand international institutions at work.
+SLS offers overseas study opportunities beyond those available through our quarter-long foreign exchange program.
+SLS overseas field study excursions are optional trips typically offered as part of our innovative S-Term or as a component of Winter quarter classes.
+Whether you are spending a week at The Hague witnessing the international criminal justice system in action or learning about the role of law and lawyers in South Africa’s transition to democracy, these courses immerse you in the law of another nation and allow you to witness firsthand international and foreign legal systems at work.

-2 SLS Credits: Overseas field study courses allow students to cultivate global awareness while earning academic credit toward a JD or joint degree.
+Credit towards the SLS degree: Overseas field study courses allow students to cultivate global awareness while earning academic credit toward a JD or joint degree.

-10-15 Students: Reflecting Stanford Law’s collaborative culture, immersion programs take a small group into an international setting, where students work closely with each other, with faculty mentors, and with leaders in the local law and business communities.
+Small classes: Reflecting Stanford Law’s collaborative culture, overseas field study trips take a small group (typically 10-15 students) into an international setting, where students work closely with each other, with faculty mentors, and with leaders in the local law, NGO, and business communities.

 Core Courses Integrate Transnational Law